 - changes in capital over £10,000 for pension age claimants.

 Failure to report a change in your circumstances promptly may result in you being overpaid.
 The council will then recover any overpayment from you.
+You could also face prosecution or an administrative penalty.
 Top of page

 Report a change in circumstances (opens in new window)